bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 </TabItem>
 </Tabs>

-While the connection is healthy, the SDK stops polling.
+While the real-time connection is working, the SDK doesn't need to poll, so it stops.
 If the connection drops, the SDK reconnects automatically, waiting a little longer before each attempt.

-If the connection can't be restored after a while, the SDK fetches the latest evaluations right away and resumes polling, while it keeps trying to restore the connection in the background.
+If the connection can't be restored after a while, the SDK fetches the latest evaluations right away and goes back to polling, while it keeps trying to restore the real-time connection in the background.
 Polling stops again once the connection is back.

-If streaming can't be used, for example because the API key is invalid, the SDK logs a warning and keeps polling for the rest of the client's lifetime.
-Call [destroy](#destroying-client) and initialize the client again to retry the connection.
+If real-time updates can't be used, for example because the API key is invalid, the SDK logs a warning and keeps polling for the rest of the client's lifetime.
+To try again, call [destroy](#destroying-client) and initialize the client again.

-[Evaluation update listeners](#listening-to-evaluation-updates) fire for streamed updates as well as for polling.
+[Evaluation update listeners](#listening-to-evaluation-updates) are also called when a real-time update arrives.

 ### Reporting custom events